-Wild Indain Ringnecks are green with undertones of blue that can be seen during overcast days.
-These parrots have yellow feathers underling their wings and tail.
+Typical wild Indian Ringnecks are green with undertones of blue that can be seen during overcast days.
+These parrots have yellow feathers showcased under their wings and tail when fanned open.
 Both males and females look very similar; however, the male has a black ring around his neck.
-His ring is highlighted with turquoise, pink, and blue.
-Although the female may not exhibit the impressive ring of the male, many Indian Ringneck enthusiasts will argue a slight green ring is visible.
+This ring is highlighted with turquoise, pink, and blue.
+Although the female may not exhibit this impressive ring, many Indian Ringneck enthusiasts will argue a slight green ring is visible.

-Like most parrots, Indain Ringnecks are intelligent and DO make great pets.
+Like most parrots, Indian Ringnecks are intelligent and DO make great pets.
 They learn concepts quickly and love to show off.
-Along with being intelligent they are great at talking.
-Quaker Parakeets are known for their talking ability but a ringneck can speak with clarity that is phenomenal.
-These birds are truly masters at talking for their size and can easily compete with quakers, greys, and amazons.
+Along with being intelligent, they are great at talking.
+Quaker Parakeets are known for their talking ability, but a Ringneck can speak with clarity that is phenomenal.
+These birds are truly masters at talking for their size and can easily compete with Quakers, African Greys, and Amazons.